truenas/middleware/docs/userguide/index.rst

 available drives, including any inserted USB thumb drives which will begin with *da*.
 In this example, the user is installing into VirtualBox and has created a 4 GB virtual disk to hold the operating system.

-**NOTE:** at this time, the installer does not check the size of the install media before attempting an installation.
+.. note:: at this time, the installer does not check the size of the install media before attempting an installation.
 A 2 GB device is required, but the install will appear to complete successfully on smaller devices, only to fail at boot.
-If using a USB thumb drive, an 4 GB drive is recommended as many 2 GB thumb drives have a smaller capacity which will result in a seemingly successful installation that fails to boot.
+If using a USB thumb drive, an 4 GB drive is recommended as many 2
+   GB thumb drives have a smaller capacity which will result in a seemingly successful installation that fails to boot.

 Use your arrow keys to highlight the USB, compact flash device, or virtual disk to install into, then tab to OK and press enter.
 FreeNAS® will issue the warning seen in Figure 2.3c, reminding you not to install onto a storage drive.